Software Integrations: How to Integrate Software Online

 • If neither of these two integration options worked for you, then you can consider custom integration.

-There is absolutely no reason for businesses to be afraid of integrations due to their complexity; instead, they should embrace them since the benefits (for both business and team members alike) are too great to ignore.
+Instead, they should embrace them since the benefits (for both business and team members alike) are too great to ignore.

 Hopefully, some of the information above sheds light on what kind of integration would be most productive for your organization and how you can integrate your software online.